lukasexists/idle-breakout-save-generator-upgraded/README.md

 # idle-breakout-save-generator-upgraded
-A better version of someone else's save generator.
+A better version of SCSPsyco29's save generator.
+Adds prestige mods and updates boss level to be in sync with prestige points.